alecj1240/alecj1240/README.md

 ### Hey 👋 I'm Alec

-I'm currently diving into everything `web3`.

-**I'm building in React, Go, and Rails right now.**

-I'm learning about smart contracts, DAOs, Defi, DEXs, NFTs, etc. 👨‍💻

-Also trying to learn more about Stacks (Bitcoin's smart contract platform)

 I'm studying at UBC (Computer Science and Business) 🇨🇦

+I'm currently building a job board for CS students

+**I'm building in React, Typescript, and Node.JS right now.**

+I'm also learning about smart contracts, DAOs, Defi, DEXs, NFTs, etc. 👨‍💻

 📫 Feel free to send me an email `['alecjones', '@', 'hey.com']` 🐦 Or it me up on Twitter `@AlecOfJones`